Ola

 Ola is a researcher and storyteller working on topics exploring concepts such as digital monopolies,

-She presented her research, copywriting, and design projects and reached a wider audience at events like Dutch Design Week, The Next Web, IAM weekend, Ars Electronica, IMPAKT festival, The Hmm, and Zine Camp.
+She presented her research, copywriting, and design projects and reached a wider audience at events like Dutch Design Week, Fiber Festival, The Next Web, IAM weekend, Ars Electronica, IMPAKT festival, The Hmm, and Zine Camp.
 In her recent work, she began exploring AI technologies and their applications in various layers of society, focusing on underrepresented groups and those typically left out of the conversation.

 ~Updates~